MarianaSouza/Demo-change-image-div-position-gallery/README.md

 # Changing the order of an image and its description in a gallery

-Example of how to change the order of an image and its description in a gallery.
-HTML, CSS, and JS
+When the screen is larger than 768px, the order od the image and description in the second column (.single-box:nth-child(2)) will change by ussing CSS.
+Take a look at main.css lines 65-75

+This project also includes an example of how to use the library baguetteBox.js to create a lightbox.
+Open the foolowing link and click in an image to see a nice lightbox.